Seishun 18 Ticket: Ticket sale and usage

 The ticket is available for purchase during three different periods of the year.
 Although JR authorities state that these dates are subject to change, the dates of availability have remained unchanged since the ticket was first released in 1982 and can be considered standard data.
 When a ticket is purchased, it can be used only for that particular season.
-JR can refund full money only for tickets that remain unused (not stamped) before the end of the "Tickets on sale" period.
+JR is able to issue full refunds for tickets that remain unused before the end of the "Tickets on sale" period.

 Ticket benefits

 JR West Bus

 Since 2019, JR West Bus, the bus department of JR West, has given passengers who have Seishun 18 Tickets a discount on fares of three bus routes.
 The campaign is planned to be carried out 2020 through 2021.
 The three bus routes which are operated by JR West Bus, the Meikin Line - 名金線（Kanazawa Station↔Fukumitsu Station), the Enpuku Line - 園福線（Fukuchiyama Station↔Sonobe Station), and the Wakae Line - 若江線（Ōmi-Imazu Station↔Obama Station).
 Through this campaign, passengers may ride on the above bus routes at a flat fare of 800 yen each.

 Passengers show the bus driver the Seishun 18 Ticket, and the driver gives a discount ticket when passengers get off the last terminal.
 Passengers cannot get off at non-registered bus stops.
 If you get off at the bus stops, the discount is annulled.